binhe-lab/C037-Cand-auris-adhesin/02-case-studies/04-homolog-properties/2020-10-31/README.md

 Since I didn't quite finish with this analysis when I revamped the homologs list, I decided to use this folder for the new 2021-02-05 analysis, which means I will update all the data and analysis in this folder.

+**Update 2021-03-02 [HB]**

-Update on update 2021-03-02: revived a previously discarded sequence, B9J08_004098, and repeat the analysis.
+revived a previously discarded sequence, B9J08_004098, and repeat the analysis.

+**Update 2021-06-18 [HB]**

+Reorganize the folder and go through everything again for the write up.

 ## Data
-`XP_028889033_homologs.fasta` was copied from `../../blast/XP_028889033_homologs_combine.fasta`, created on 2021-03-01, with the exception that the first 900 amino acid was added back to XP_025344407.1
+`XP_028889033_homologs.fasta` was copied from `../../02-blast/XP_028889033_homologs_combine.fasta`, created on 2021-06-17 (the first 900 amino acid was added back to XP_025344407.1)

-Compared to the 2020-07-24 version, this version has 103 instead of 99 sequences.
-Three sequences were dropped -- B9J08_004098_Cauris, which is from a different strain than the one the query is from, CABR0s31e03938g_Nbracarensis, which is shorter than 500 amino acids but accidentally passed the filter in the previous analysis due to inconsistent metadata from the blast hit table, and finally XP_001383953.2_Sstipitis, which didn't pass the e-value cutoff after I switched to using the N360 aa as query.
-In the meantime, one _C. glabrata_ sequence was added, i.e. CAGL0L00227g_Cglabrata, whose query coverage is slightly lower than the 50% cutoff (47%) but has all the features of the query protein, including a highly repetitive and serine/threonine rich C-terminal region.
-Note that the additional _C. glabrata_ sequence was identified through GRYC.
-It does exist in NCBI database, but is in "provisional" status in the Refseq (XP_002999585).
+See `02-blast/README.md` for details on how the sequences were identified.

 **update 2020-11-15** CAGL0L00227g is removed.
 See README in `blast` folder for details.